Thorium/webchess/README.md

    - Updated `players` table definition to hold the md5 password and change the CHARs to VARCHARs
    - Removed some PHP warnings and notices
    - These fixes were minimal just to get a game up and running and see if it's worth playing
+   - Changed the window.onload to document.onready (using domready.js)
+   - Fixed issue with columns collapsing if they contained no pieces
+   - Fixed issue with slow moves (changed single SQL inserts in to a batch insert)

 WebChess 1.0.0rc2 (2010-08-14)
  + minor changes: